Use the table of contents to navigate your way around the page.

 G. That the period given to put the breach right is too short and should be extended

 In most cases, you can appeal on any and all of the above grounds.
-In England, the only exception is that you cannot appeal on ground (a) if:
+In England, however, there is one exception.
+Specifically, you cannot appeal on ground (a) if:

-- A planning application seeking consent for the breach of planning control has already been refused AND
+- A planning application seeking consent for the breach of planning control has already been submitted AND

-- The deadline to appeal that planning application has not yet expired.
+- The deadline for your local council to determine that planning application – usually 8 or 13 weeks – has not yet expired.

 The rules are slightly different in Wales.

-You can find more general information about planning appeals, including how they are made and what is involved, using the button below.
+For more general information about planning appeals, including how to submit an appeal and what is involved, follow the link below.